 The Story of the #AIRS Campaign

-The #AIRS Campaign (#Abolish Incarcerated Reality Shows) was launched by America On Trial Inc. to confront the harmful portrayal of incarcerated people, formerly incarcerated people and their families in reality television.
+The #AIRS Campaign (#Abolish Incarcerated Reality Shows) was launched by America On Trial Inc. to confront the harmful portrayal of incarcerated people, formerly incarcerated people and their families in reality television and related entertainment media.
+The campaign officially began on July 6, 2023, with a first think tank that brought together organizers and directly impacted leaders to set the direction for the movement.

 Our goals: